All Episodes

 There were two things from the exit polls that we learned in both years, 2008 and 2012.

-The big question cares about people like me, 81% Obama, 19% Romney.
+The big question cares about people like me.

-And those who thought the economy was a problem, blame George W. Bush for it.
+And those who thought the economy was a problem blame George W. Bush for it.

-Because they were of the belief that independents don't want to hear Democrats criticized.
+Hello, media, and hello, Republicans, for failing to campaign against Obama in 2012 as the architect of a ruinous economy, because they were of the belief that independents don't want to hear Democrats criticized.

-They even let him off the hook of Benghazi with the help of Candy Crowley in a presidential debate.
+So they even let him off the hook of Benghazi with the help of Candy Crowley in a presidential debate.

 They handcuffed themselves.

-Consultants out there say, don't go after Obama, let's go after his policies.
+Consultants out there said, don't go after Obama.

 How do you separate the two?